The blind man who climbed Mt. Everest

 Erik’s third book, No Barriers, was released in 2017 to critical acclaim.
 A Book List review stated, “How do you top the challenge of climbing Mt.
 Everest, let alone the Seven Summits.
 Here he describes how he took on the daunting challenge of kayaking the Grand Canyon, chronicling a gruelling journey navigating eddies and rapids while paying homage to the complexity of families and bonds of friendship forged through shared experiences.
 More than a story about a blind man converting the improbable to the possible, this volume provides a powerful testament to the human spirit.
 Guaranteed to inspire.”

 Erik is one of the more prominent speakers in the U.S. and internationally.
-Many of the biggest companies have hired him once and then hired him again and again, to include Intel, Microsoft, Google, Apple, Cisco, Hewlett Packard, IBM, Wells Fargo, CoBank, JPMorgan Chase, BDO, Accenture, PWC, Philips, Pfizer, Merck, Abbott, Amgen, Frito Lay, J&J, Walmart, Coke, American Airlines, Toro, Pepsi, P&G, General Mills, GE, AT&T, IHG, Cox Enterprises and many more.
+Many of the biggest companies have hired him once and then hired him again and again, to include Intel, Microsoft, Google, Apple, Cisco, Hewlett Packard, IBM, Wells Fargo, CoBank, JPMorgan Chase, BDO, Accenture, PWC, Philips, Pfizer, Merck, Abbott, Amgen, Frito Lay, Johnson and Johnson, Walmart, Coke, American Airlines, Toro, Pepsi, Procter and Gamble, General Mills, GE, AT and T, IHG, Cox Enterprises and many more.

 Erik participated in the APEC Summit in Santiago, where he was on the same program as the U.S. President and seven other Heads of State.
 He speaks regularly overseas -Hong Kong, Beijing, Bangkok, Sydney, London, Moscow, Geneva, Berlin, Warsaw, Prague, Istanbul, Venice, Rome, Lisbon, Madrid, Dubai.